Sonoma County Wildlife You Can Spot Each Season

 Green heron

-Green heron perched in a tree in Spring Lake Regional Park
+Green heron perched in a tree in Spring Lake Regional Park, Santa Rosa, California

-Consider yourself a bird fan?
-Head to any of the 50 regional parks, trails, and open spaces of Sonoma County — and keep your eyes peeled for feathered friends.
+The songs, the flutter of wings across the sky, the intricate nests — who doesn’t love to spot wild birds in their natural habitat?
+Head to any of the 50 regional parks, trails, and open spaces in Sonoma County and keep your eyes peeled for feathered friends.

-For instance, when roaming the hills, grasslands, and forests of 320-acre Spring Lake Regional Park in Santa Rosa, you’re all but assured of seeing towhees, warblers, finches, sparrows, and orioles, as well as ducks, hawks, and herons.
+When roaming the hills, grasslands, and forests of 320-acre Spring Lake Regional Park in Santa Rosa, you can see an array of winged marvels like towhees, warblers, finches, sparrows, and orioles, as well as ducks, hawks, and herons.

 Birdwatching guide along the Laguna de Santa Rosa Trail

-Sebastopol’s 1.8-mile Laguna de Santa Rosa Trail is Sonoma County’s largest freshwater wetland, and home to 200 species of birds.
-Here you’re bound to see woodpeckers, bluebirds, and hawks, as well as warblers, finches, and even wild turkey.
+Sebastopol’s 1.8-mile Laguna de Santa Rosa Trail is Sonoma County’s largest freshwater wetland and home to 200 species of birds.
+Here, you’re bound to see woodpeckers, bluebirds, and hawks, as well as warblers, finches, or wild turkey.

-The roughly one-mile Bird Walk Coastal Access Trail in Bodega Bay runs alongside a restored saltwater marsh, circling two ponds and offering coastal views before connecting with Doran Regional Park.
+The roughly one-mile Bird Walk Coastal Access Trail in Bodega Bay runs along a restored saltwater marsh, circles two ponds, and offers coastal views before connecting with Doran Regional Park.
 Keep a lookout for geese, ducks, and gulls, as well as sandpipers, grebes, swallows, phoebes, and hummingbirds.

 Tide Pools Along the Sonoma Coast